anoma/juvix-docs/docs/reference/language/pragmas.juvix.md

 - `inline: case`

-  This pragma specifies that a function should be inline whenever it is matched on.
+  This pragma specifies that a function should be inlined whenever it is matched on.
 Using this pragma makes most sense with small functions that directly return a constructor application.